Morning Consult

-Morning Consult is a business intelligence company established in 2014.
-It was named one of the fastest growing technology companies in North America by Deloitte in both 2018 and 2019 and was valued at more than one billion dollars in June 2021.
+Morning Consult is an American business intelligence company established in 2014.
+It was valued at more than one billion dollars in June 2021.
 The company specializes in online survey research technology and has offices in Washington, D.C., New York City, Chicago, and San Francisco.
 Morning Consult provides global survey research tools, data services and news to organizations in business, marketing, economics, and politics.
-The company's proprietary brand tracking platform, Brand Intelligence, tracks over 3,000 companies, products, and individuals across 40 countries by surveying tens of thousands of people every day on each brand it tracks.